esptiny86/espsynth86/README.md

 * Choose ESPSYNTH Modules from Tools > Board > ESPSYNTH Module > Wemos D1 etc..
 * Open example sketch

-# Compiling

-* Install Arduino IDE then install esp8266 from board library
-* Open and configure "Makefile" file, then on command prompt/terminal type Make (the Makefile will auto discover your Arduino IDE and Libs))
-    - Nodemcu Lolin use BOARD = nodemcu
-    - Wemos D1 use BOARD = d1_mini
-* Qt Creator is optional but it is recommended for developing further with espsynth86
-* Edit project.include to your pathto get Intelisense in QT Creator

-# Compiling (library version)

-* Install Arduino IDE then install esp8266 from board library
-* Open and configure "Makefile" file, then on command prompt/terminal type Make (the Makefile will auto discover your Arduino IDE and Libs))
-    - Nodemcu Lolin use BOARD = nodemcu
-    - Wemos D1 use BOARD = d1_mini
-* Qt Creator is optional but it is recommended for developing further with espsynth86
-* Edit project.include to your pathto get Intelisense in QT Creator
-* sh build_lib.sh

 # Boards

 ### esptiny86 Stompbox design by @Dusjagr